 The Official Website of the City of Racine

-The City of Racine Health Department operates a Needle Exchange Program (NEP) for residents of Racine and surrounding communities.
+The City of Racine Public Health Department operates a Needle Exchange Program (NEP) for residents of Racine and surrounding communities.

 1. Needle exchanges reduce blood-borne diseases in our communities, without increasing the rate of drug use.
 Several studies have shown compelling evidence that needle exchange programs decrease HIV and Hepatitis transmission, but do not increase injection drug use.1